carlosonunez-vmw/docs-tap/namespace-provisioner/troubleshooting.hbs.md

 # Troubleshoot Namespace Provisioner

-This topic provides information to help troubleshoot Namespace Provisioner.
+This topic tells you how to troubleshoot Namespace Provisioner in Tanzu Application Platform (commonly known as TAP).

-## <a id="controller-logs"></a>Controller logs
+## View controller logs

 To get the logs when using the [controller](about.hbs.md#nsp-controller) to manage the [desired-namespaces ConfigMap](about.hbs.md#desired-ns-configmap)